 When Can I Apply for A Higher Certificate?

-Students interested in applying to study for a Higher Certificate in the 2020 academic year can do so from 20 August till 27 September 2019.
+Students interested in applying to study for a Higher Certificate in the 2020 academic year can apply anytime during the year (read more here).
 In order to apply, students can either apply via Unisa’s application tool online or a hard copy submission.
-Successful applicants will then be able to register from 3 January 2020.
+Successful applicants will then be able to register during the next registration period.

-Please note that UNISA reserves the right to deny applicants even if they do meet the admission requirements.
+Please note that we are not UNISA.
+UNISA reserves the right to deny applicants even if they do meet the admission requirements.
 This would be mainly due to a qualification being oversubscribed.
 UNISA offers limited space to each qualification and there may be too many students applying for a single course.